vanhoefm/libwifi/docs/linux_tutorial.md

 7. Make sure the device being tested is using an encryption algorithm and/or general configuration that you want.

-8. If you are using a virtual machine, try to run the framework and the tests from a native Linux installation (or from a live USB image).
+8. If you are using a virtual machine, and you have issues configuring monitor mode, set the USB compatibility of the VM to match that of the USB port you are using, e.g., ensure that USB 3.1 is selected in the VM settings.
+Alternatively. try to run the framework and the tests from a native Linux installation (or a live USB image).

 ## Extra Sources